azat-co/aws-intermediate/labs/4-codedeploy.md

 ## 4. Create App Repo

-You can use provided GitHub repository <https://github.com/azat-co/codedeploy-codepipeline-node> which has a Node HTTP server and shell scripts, but if you want to modify code you will need to do:
+You can use the provided GitHub repository <https://github.com/azat-co/codedeploy-codepipeline-node> which has a Node HTTP server and shell scripts, but if you want to modify the code, then you will need to do:

 1. Fork repository to have your own copy which you can modify (commit and push)
 1. Create a new repository from scratch following steps below